Can You Become a Vet Tech Online?

 The American Association of Veterinary State Boards must provide approval to take the VTNE, though individual states award the certification and licensure.
 The test is only offered three times each year, and applications must be submitted a month prior to the beginning of the examination period.
 Each state has its own requirements for certification eligibility.
 Students should check with their state veterinary examination board or association for the necessary qualifications (www.aavsb.org).

 Most states require passage of the VTNE prior to state registration as a vet tech.
 Scores from the VTNE are submitted directly to the student's state board for review and certification conferral.
 Some states also provide their own test before awarding licensure.
 Typically, a fee must be paid to the state board or association responsible for licensing vet techs.

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for vet techs are anticipated to increase 36% between 2008 and 2018.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for vet tech and technologists were anticipated to increase 30% between 2012 and 2022.
 Graduates from veterinary technician programs are not expected to meet the demand for the rising number of professionals leaving the field.
 Veterinary technologists have additional employment options in research facilities providing biomedical advances, diagnostic discoveries and improved safety measures for animal-related products and services (www.bls.gov).

 Related to Can You Become a Vet Tech Online?

 Kennel techs and vet techs have both dedicated their careers to working with animals.
 However, there are a number of...